 Overall, the Riva 125 is a sharp looking scooter with a few shortcomings.
 Specifically, the lack of storage under the seat and the 55 mph top speed mean that this scooter isn’t for people who need to travel on highways or carry a lot of stuff.
 You can work around the lack of storage but there’s not much you can do about the 55mph top speed.
 55mph is frustratingly close to highway speeds, but it’s not something you want to have to deal with daily so it’s better to think of the Riva 125 as a very peppy scooter for around town.

 For comparison, Honda’s Elite 150 scooter has a top speed around 65mph and a front ‘trunk’ to hold more of your gear.
 On paper, the Elite 150 seems to make more sense but the Riva 125 seems like clearly the sharper looking machine and you can find a lot newer examples.

 Yamaha’s larger Riva 180/200 is another option as it has a nice top speed around 75-80mph.
 Unfortunately, there’s still no storage beyond a glovebox and the styling isn’t as attractive.
 Honda’s late 80’s Elite 250 is also worth considering if you’re looking for a highway capable scooter.

 For more info on the Riva 125, check out the RivaRiders group on Yahoo.
 You need to sign up for Yahoo to access this group, but they have complied an impressive collection of information that makes the sign up worthwhile.
-They’ve got scans of the service manuals, a FAQ and parts lists.
 There’s also a photos section and a message area where you can talk to other owners.

-OWNER REVIEWS (9) - Browse Yamaha Riva 125 Reviews REVIEW - Add a Review of Your Riva 125
+OWNER REVIEWS (9) - Browse Riva 125 Owner Reviews REVIEW - Add Your Review

 * Lots of OEM parts available